danvk/quordlebot/README.md

 - [x] See if using pickle is faster/more compact than JSON (it is: 7.468s->5.060s for quordlebot.py)
 - [x] Print how many bits of information were gained by your actual guesses
 - [ ] Explore the game tree to find strategies to minimize expected remaining guesses
-  - [ ] Expected number of remaining guesses doesn't seem right?
+  - [x] Expected number of remaining guesses doesn't seem right?
-  - [ ] Sort un-forced guesses by information gain
+  - [x] Sort un-forced guesses by information gain
-  - [ ] Prune by "best so far"
+  - [ ] Prune by "best so far"; but when can you bail out if you're looking for expected number of plays?
   - [ ] Only keep track of optimal number in the cases where that's what we care about
 - [ ] Ignore subsequent guesses after you've gotten a word
 - [ ] Switch `quordlebot.py` to use the array format
 - [x] Add a mode that takes the four words and your guesses, rather than .yg
 - [ ] Factor out a Quordle class
+- [x] ROAST / CLINE seems to always result in far more bits of information gain than `priors.py` suggests should be expected (~35 bits vs. 9.6 bits).
+What's going on?
+(It's four boards vs. one!)
+- [ ] How frequently does ROAST / CLINE / HUMID or ROAST / CLINE / DUMPY give you a guaranteed seven?

 Updated best and worst first guesses: